Kevin Kenner: Biography

 His achievements have won him critical acclaim from all over the world.
 He has been praised as "one of the finest American pianists to come along in years" (Howard Reich, Chicago Tribune), "...fulfilling a criterion which one only knows from great Chopinists such as Rubinstein, Benedetti-Michelangeli and Dinu Lipatti" (Winfried Wild, Schwaebische Zeitung, Germany).
 Adrian Jack of London's Independent describes one of Kenner's recitals as "...the best performance I have ever heard in the concert hall of all four of Chopin's Ballades".
 The Financial Times in London described Kenner as a "player of grace, subtle variety and strength, with a mature grasp of dramatic structure and proportion: in short, a grown-up musician nearing his peak."
 And the Washington Post recently proclaimed him "a major talent ... an artist whose intellect, imagination and pianism speak powerfully and eloquently."
 The conductor Stanislaw Skrowaczewski, who recorded with pianists such as Arthur Rubinstein, claimed Kenner's Chopin interpretations to be the most sensitive and beautiful he remembered.

 He has performed chamber music with the Tokyo String Quartet, the Endellion String Quartet, the Vogler String Quartet and the Panocha Quartet, among many others.
 He has toured with the Piazzoforte String Quintet, performing arrangements of Ástor Piazzolla.

 Along with his concert appearances, Kenner has given masterclasses for many years at the International Piano Festival in Krynica, Poland as well as in major centres in Japan and America.
 More recently he has been giving classes at the International Summer Music Academy in Kraków, Poland.
 He has also been invited to adjudicate in international music competitions in Asia, Europe and the US.
 Since 2001 he has been engaged as a professor of piano at the Royal College of Music, London, and some of his students have gone on to win prizes in international piano competitions.
 Since 2011, when he met violinist Kyung-wha Chung at the Great Mountains Festival, they have created a performance partnership.
 They have worked together on an album and had multiple tours.

-Kevin Kenner’s recordings include many discs of Chopin works as well as recordings of Ravel, Schumann and Piazzolla.
+Kevin Kenner's recordings include many discs of Chopin works as well as recordings of Ravel, Schumann and Piazzolla.
 The latter was awarded a “Fryderyk” in Poland in 2012 as best CD of the year under the category Chamber Music.

-Kenner was a member of the jury at the XVI International Chopin Piano Competition in 2010, and again at the XVIII International Chopin Piano Competition in 2021.
+Kenner was a member of the jury at the XVI International Chopin Piano Competition in 2010, the XVIII International Chopin Piano Competition in 2021, and will serve on the jury again at the XIX International Chopin Piano Competition in 2025.